-For much of her more than 20 years in nonprofit management, Jen has served national organizations dedicated to writing and poetry.
-Before joining the Academy of American Poets, Jen was the National Director of Development and Marketing for 826 National, a youth writing organization based in San Francisco, which was founded by the award-winning author Dave Eggers.
-At 826, Jen oversaw social media and online cause marketing campaigns, and helped lead trainings for nonprofit leaders around the world interested in developing arts and literacy programs.
-She also previously served, for nearly a decade, as the Managing Director of Poets & Writers in New York City, where she was the deputy administrative officer, and chief fundraising and marketing officer.
-At Poets & Writers, Jen helped expand a national grantmaking program supporting poetry readings and workshops, launch a new national prize for poets, and redesign the organization's popular website for writers.
-She has served on the Boards of the local literary organizations Small Press Traffic in San Francisco and Woodland Pattern Book Center in Milwaukee; on arts and literature panels for the Massachusetts Cultural Council, Milwaukee County, the New York City Department of Cultural Affairs, and the New York State Council on the Arts.
+Over more than 25 years in nonprofit management, Jen has helped lead national organizations dedicated to the literary arts and culture.
+Before joining the Academy of American Poets, Jen was the National Director of Development and Marketing for 826 National, a youth writing organization based in San Francisco, founded by the award-winning author Dave Eggers.
+There, Jen led trainings for leaders from around the world interested in developing, funding, and marketing nonprofit arts and literacy programs.
+Before 826, Jen was a part of the leadership team that launched The Bay Citizen, a $17 million journalism startup affiliated with The New York Times, serving as the Vice President of Development.
+Prior to being in the Bay Area, Jen worked in New York City for nearly a decade as the Managing Director of Poets & Writers overseeing Poets & Writers Magazine, PW.org, program, and administrative staff, and helped lead a multi-million dollar capital campaign that succeeded in expanding a national grantmaking program supporting poets and writers giving readings and workshops in several cities, and establishing the Jackson Poetry Prize.
+Jen has served on the Boards of Small Press Traffic in San Francisco and Woodland Pattern Book Center in Milwaukee, and on arts and literature grantmaking panels for the Massachusetts Cultural Council, Milwaukee County Cultural Artistic and Musical Programming Advisory Council, the New York City Department of Cultural Affairs, and the New York State Council on the Arts.